EmpSwarup/dummyjson-assessment/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-### 2. Login
+#### Login Instructions

-- When you start the application, you will be directed to the login page.
+- Upon launching the application, you will be directed to the login page.

-- Use login credentials from this [documentation](https://dummyjson.com/users) or as https://dummyjson.com/users

-- One of the valid login credentials will be username: atuny0 and password: 9uQFF1Lh
+- Refer to the dummyJSON documentation for valid login credentials: https://dummyjson.com/users.

-### 3. Using the application

-- After successful login, you will be redirected to home page.
+- Example credentials: Username: atuny0 Password: 9uQFF1Lh

+#### Navigating the Application

-- Here you can find the redirections for products page, categories page and the pie chart page.
+- Successful login redirects you to the homepage, where links to the products, categories, and pie chart pages are available.

-- The icons on the top right of the page will redirect to the profile page from which you can logout from the application.
+- Utilize the icons at the top right corner for profile access and logout functionality.